 Mary Jane Begin

 Mary Jane Begin became Illustration chair of the Graduate Programs in Children’s Literature at Hollins University in July 2019.
-She is also a senior critic in the Illustration Department at the Rhode Island School of Design (RISD), where she has taught for 24 years and serves as the Internship and Professional Development Advisor.
+She is also a senior critic in the Illustration Department at the Rhode Island School of Design (RISD), where she has taught for 26 years and serves as the Internship and Professional Development Advisor.
 She also teaches as an adjunct professor at Lesley University, Art and Design College.
-Her latest teaching venture includes online video courses with Lynda.com: Foundations of Color, Elements of Composition for Illustrators, Artist at Work series and Character Development and Design.
+Her latest teaching venture includes online video course on color, composition, character development and media and materials with LinkedInLearning.com and CreativeLive.com.
 She is an award-winning illustrator and author of picture books including Little Mouse’s Painting, A Mouse Told His Mother, The Sorcerer’s Apprentice and Willow Buds, tales inspired by The Wind in the Willows, a classic tale that she also illustrated.
-Seven of her titles have been translated in Chinese, including her latest picture books are My Little Pony: Under the Sparking Sea and The Dragons on Dazzle Island published by Little Brown in collaboration with Hasbro.
+Seven of her titles have been translated in Chinese, including her latest picture books, My Little Pony: Under the Sparking Sea and The Dragons on Dazzle Island published by Little Brown in collaboration with Hasbro.
 One of her titles, Willow Buds, The Tale of Toad and Badger, won the prestigious Bing Xin Children’s Literature Award in China.

 Education: B.F.A. in Illustration, Rhode Island School of Design